• Skip to primary navigation

 Notes and tips

 • If you are using my homemade Curry Powder and All Purpose Seasoning then take into account that you may not need to add a lot of salt.
-It's best to do a test taste towards the end of cooking and adjust accordingly.
+It's best to do a taste test towards the end of cooking and adjust accordingly.

 • When adding water make sure you are using HOT water, you want the temperate to be consistent.
 Cold water will compromise the texture of your meat.